lzrski/blog-content/2015-07-12-an-idea-for-a-blog.md

 * I will have everything my way.

-* I will be able to write about developing my blog on my blog - [like that](/2015-07-12-static-isomorphic-react-blog.md).
+* I will be able to write about developing my blog on my blog.

 Technical considerations
 ------------------------